souly1/ion-image-search/README.md

 The configuration attributes and default values can be found in the `ionImageSearch.config.js` file

-- `maxSuccessiveFails` - Maximum number of seccesive search fails till infinite scroll stops or moving to next service provider if array supplied (see below). default is `5`
+- `maxSuccessiveFails` - Maximum number of successive search fails till infinite scroll stops or moving to next service provider if array supplied (see below). default is `5`
 - `imgSize` - the size of image we want.
 Default is `small`
 - `fileType` - the image file extension.
 Default is `jpg`
 - `searchProviders` - An array that Specifies search providers to use.
-                                If more than one is supplied to the array than loads from each service provider in order if service provider failed succesively the configuration value of `maxSuccessiveFails` number of times.
+                                If more than one is supplied to the array than loads from each service provider in order if service provider failed successively the configuration value of `maxSuccessiveFails` number of times.
                                 Default out of the box is set to use `Google, Bing, Flickr` in that order

 ## Extending the provider list